 Get buyers talking about your listing with unique marketing strategies.
 Marketing that inspires buyers to laugh or dream helps them connect with your property and motivates them to share your listing with others.

-“Recently, we had a house for sale on a street called San Francisco Avenue, so we made a scavenger hunt of items you’d see in San Francisco for everybody who came in,” shares top real estate agent Liz Donnelly, who sells 68% more single homes than the average agent in Ventura, CA.
+“We had a house for sale on a street called San Francisco Avenue, so we made a scavenger hunt of items you’d see in San Francisco for everybody who came in,” shares top real estate agent Liz Donnelly, who sells 68% more single homes than the average agent in Ventura, CA.

 “We handed them a piece of paper with items like the Golden Gate Bridge and Rice-A-Roni — there were probably 10 things.
 We put one thing in each room, so everybody had to go into every room while they looked at the house.”

 And the winning prizes?
-Chinese takeout boxes filled with chocolate covered fortune cookies and Donnelly’s business card!
+Chinese takeout boxes filled with chocolate-covered fortune cookies and Donnelly’s business card!
 Donnelly promoted the event to her network of agents and received double the average open house attendance, maximizing the listing’s exposure and contributing to the home’s quick sale.